 In my free time, I enjoy golf and time with my family.
 I like to read novels and some history and do crossword puzzles.

-- Distinguished physician, American Association of Neuromuscular and Electrodiagnostic Medicine
+- Recently served as president of the American Association of Neuromuscular and Electrodiagnostic Medicine

-- Distinguished clinician, American Academy of Physical Medicine and Rehabilitation
+- Recognized as a Distinguished Clinician, The American Academy of Physical Medicine and Rehabilitation, 2006

 - Nerve Compression Syndromes